pnpm/tabtab/readme.md

 -   `name`: The program to complete
 -   `completer`: The program that does the completion (can be the same program).
+-   `shell`: Optional.
+The shell for which the autocompletion script needs to be generated.
+If not provided, a prompt will ask about which shell should be used.

 `tabtab.install()` will ask the user which SHELL to use, and optionally a path to write to.
 This will add a new line to either `~/.bashrc`, `~/.zshrc` or